 A gorge filled with natural beauty and a tunnel filled with art installations is a pretty weird combination, but somehow it works.
 From reflective toilet cubicles to mirror-like pools, the Kiyotsu Gorge Tunnel is as unexpected as it is fun.
 The actual gorge was closed to the public in 1988 due to deadly rockfall, but the tunnel was opened in 1996 as a way to show visitors the beauty of the area.
 In 2018, MAD Architects and artist Ma Yansong transformed the tunnel, creating light-filled installations to go alongside the open views.
 After exploring each one, enjoying a mini-rave session (blame 2020) and “perfecting” the reflectional pool jump shot, we dragged ourselves away, finally accepting we had to return to real life.

 In an effort to delay as much as possible, we returned to our michi-no-eki of the night for a final soba lunch.
 Made fresh using local ingredients, these roadside restaurants are a far cry from what we were used to (Burger King, be shamed).

 Heading back to the Dream Drive HQ will take longer than you expect—believe us.
 Hitting that evening traffic in Tokyo is something to factor in when you plan out the day.
-Luckily, the hand over is super simple: Drop off the keys, do a quick check inside and out, and you’re good to go.
-Returning to real life isn’t always fun, but at least it’s efficient.
+Luckily, the handover is super simple: Drop off the keys, do a quick check inside and out, and you’re good to go.
+Returning to real life after van life isn’t always fun, but at least it’s efficient.